gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 | hsCode                 | String                 | (Optional) Harmonized System Code |
 | scientificName         | String                 | (Required) Scientific name |
 | commodityDescription   | Language-tagged string | (Required) Description of commodity |

+The example (non-normative) data structure provided below can be implemented across the APIs of the exchanging parties.
+Given that this master data holds potential relevance for various stakeholders, it would be prudent to make the API endpoints discoverable, for instance, through GS1-compliant Resolvers or the GS1 Registry Platform.

 ```json
 {